top of page

 What the future likely looks like:

-• More provinces will copy the model: Manitoba and BC already developing frameworks.
+• More provinces will copy the model: Manitoba is already developing frameworks.

 • Sector scope widens: federally, the program expanded beyond energy/natural resources which opens the door to transportation, trade infrastructure, and other major asset classes.